 Why does this matter?

 We've heard growing concerns from parents about city schools long term sustainability following BCPS CEO Dr. Sonja Santelises’ announcement of the budget shortfall.

 DBFA's mission centers around keeping families in the city.
 Middle-class flight has led to Baltimore becoming one of the most racially segregated cities in the county, and has undermined the city's financial sustainability.
-This has had disastrous consequences for the school system, as property taxes comprise a large chunk of BCPS funding.
+This has had disastrous consequences for the school system.

 In addition to offering a pragmatic solution to the shortfall by pushing city and state leaders to #FixtheGap, the campaign is reassuring families that they are not alone in their concerns about the budget gap.
 We're all in the fight to make sure families can count on the public schools for a great education.

 Families opting-out of the system leads to further budget shortfalls, as state funding is determined in part by the number of students enrolled in BCPS.
 Between $25-27M of the current shortfall stems from a drop in enrollment.